wudiCBH/sample-of-work-for-application/Readme.md

   <img src="./assests/magnetic_system.png" alt="magnetic_sytem" width="750">
 </div>

-- Design a microgripper actuated by the magnetic fields in 2D plannar capable of capturing tiny objects like cells and transportation.
+- Design a microgripper actuated by the magnetic fields in 2D plannar capable of capturing and transporting tiny objects such as cells.
-- Yolo for identification of the robot, the object, the obstacles.
+- Yolo for identification of the robot, the object and obstacles.

-> If you are interested, you can refer to [DOI: 10.34133/cbsystems.0109](https://doi.org/10.34133/cbsystems.0109),  ****this is the previous work of our lab focusing on the system design.
+> If you are interested, you can refer to [DOI: 10.34133/cbsystems.0109](https://doi.org/10.34133/cbsystems.0109), this is the previous work of our lab focusing on the system design.
 >

 **Navigation System**

-- **Transfomer-based RL:**We propose a novel network framework with several attention layers and CNN to process image information and virtual lidar information.
+- **Transfomer-based RL:** We propose a novel network framework with several attention layers and CNN to process image information and virtual LiDAR information.
 - **Deterministic VO and Curriculum Learning:** We include a simplified and deterministic VO as a guidance in training process.
 A curriculum learning is also included.
-- **Sim-to-Real:** In simulation it can achieve a success rate of nearly 90% but lower in reality due to system delay and unprecise model.
-We spent some time for system identification and low level control loop to reduce system delay.
+- **Sim-to-Real:** In simulation it can achieve a success rate of nearly 95% but lower in reality due to system delay and the imprecise model.
+We have dedicated time to system identification and refining low level control loop to reduce system delay.
 ****

 > The ideas are primarily inspired by https://github.com/TempleRAIL/drl_vo_nav and https://github.com/Mehooz/vision4leg.